Borrow a Micro:bit from Solihull Libraries

 What other help can I get to code?

-Places are limited so speak to a member of the library staff or call us on 0121 704 6300 to book a place or join the waiting list.
+Places are limited so speak to a member of our library staff or call us on 0121 704 6300 to book a place or join the waiting list.